Saudi Arabia’s transition from King Abdullah’s rule has a high probability of being stable, although painful and slow.

 Abdullah will be buried later on Friday following afternoon prayers, and citizens would be invited to pledge allegiance to the new monarch and the crown prince at the royal palace, the royal court statement said.

 King Salman, 79, in his first public address, pledged no change in the kingdom’s direction and called for unity among Muslims.

-“We will remain with God’s strength attached to the straight path that this state has walked since its establishment by King Abdul Aziz bin al-Saud, and by his sons after him,” Salman said his in televised remarks.
+“We will remain with God’s strength attached to the straight path that this state has walked since its establishment by King Abdul Aziz bin al-Saud, and by his sons after him,” Salman said in televised remarks.

-Prince Mohammed, who remains as interior minister, according to the royal decree carried on state television, is next in line to rule after Salman and Crown Prince Muqrin.
+Prince Mohammed, who remains as Interior Minister, according to the royal decree carried on state television, is next in line to rule after Salman and Crown Prince Muqrin.

 US President Barack Obama offered his condolences on King Abdullah’s death.